noahshotz/sattrack-next/README.md

 ![sattrack-header](./sattrack-readme-header.png)
 # sattrack-next

+## Live demo
+You can view the app here: https://sattrack-v1-0.vercel.app/

 ## About the project
 Monitor live flight data for multiple satellites and man-made objects in earth orbit via TLE propagation.
 TLE data supplied by N2YO.
 Calculations made using satellite.js (https://github.com/shashwatak/satellite-js).
 Build with Next.js and shadcn.